 Constructed originally as a single span across the Mississippi River in 1935 for U.S. 6, the Iowa-Illinois Memorial Bridge was incorporated into Interstate 74 by November 26, 1974.3 The second span (southbound) was added in 1960, and until January 1, 1970,3 tolls were collected to cross the Mississippi River.1 This westerly view looks from the river levee near the Isle of Capri Casino in Bettendorf.

-Interstate 74 leads south from Interstate 80 in a rural area of northeastern Davenport by the Rhythm City Casino Resort.
+Interstate 74 leads south from I-80 in a rural area of northeastern Davenport by the Rhythm City Casino Resort.
 Generally serving commuter or local traffic, I-74 separates Bettendorf and Davenport south from 53rd Street to the Mississippi Riverfront.
-The Iowa-Illinois Memorial Bridge, a four-lane suspension bridge, currently takes the freeway to Moline, Illinois.
+U.S. 6 combines with I-74 south from Kimberly Road to Moline, Illinois.
+The two routes eastbound cross the Mississippi River on the Iowa-Illinois Memorial Bridge, twin suspension bridges with two lanes.

-A new basket-handle, true-arch twin bridge for Interstate 74 & U.S. 6 is under construction to replace the Iowa-Illinois Memorial Bridge.
-Earlier plans suggested a 2012 start date for work on the replacement span, with an eight year time table for completion.2 Initial land acquisition for the new bridge approaches finally got underway in 2013.3 Subsequent construction in 2016 shifted roadways in Downtown Bettendorf and completed demolition work for the new right of way.
+A basket-handle, true-arch twin bridge replaces the Iowa-Illinois Memorial Bridge taking I-74/U.S. 6 across the Mississippi River.
+Earlier plans suggested a 2012 start date for work on the new six lane crossing, with an eight year time table for completion.2 Initial land acquisition for the new bridge approaches finally got underway in 2013.3 Subsequent construction in 2016 shifted roadways in Downtown Bettendorf and completed demolition work for the new right of way.

-Construction for the bridge foundations commenced in the summer of 2017, followed by work building the spans on either side of the Mississippi River and grading in Bettendorf.
+Construction for the bridge foundations commenced in Summer 2017, followed by work building the spans on either side of the Mississippi River and grading in Bettendorf.
 Totaling around $400 million, the first phase of the bridge work was the largest letting in Iowa history.
-The $1.2 billion bridge is expected to opened to traffic in 2020,4 with Phase 2 wrapping up in 2021 with demolition of the existing suspension bridges.
+The $1.2 billion bridge was expected to opened to traffic in 2020,4 with Phase 2 wrapping up in 2021 with demolition of the existing suspension bridges.
+The Iowa bound bridge opened on the morning of Friday November 13, 2020.
+I-74/U.S. 6 eastbound will shift onto the Iowa bound span during Winter 2021 in a two-way traffic configuration.
+Work on the Illinois bound bridge continues through December 2021.

 All of Interstate 74 through the Quad Cities was opened to traffic by December 10, 1975.4